otrooney/otrooney.github.io/docs/_posts/2024-09-21-restir-gsgi-fast-ray-traced-gi-with-virtual-lights.markdown

 If we wanted perfectly uniform sampling in world space, then we could use $d^2/cos(θ)$ as our weight.
 However, if we use $1/cos(θ)$ as our weight instead, then we bias the sampling to the tune of $1/d^2$, which is desirable for the reasons described above.

-Once caveat of this approach to geometry sampling is that triangles which are close to colinear with the camera position (ie have a very tight angle to the camera) have a low probability of being sampled.
+Once caveat of this approach to geometry sampling is that triangles which are close to collinear with the camera position (ie have a very tight angle to the camera) have a low probability of being sampled.
 Using $1/cos(θ)$ as the weight makes it very likely that these triangles will be sampled if they're hit by a ray, but the probability of them being hit could be very low.
 This could present itself as noise on light reflected from these surfaces.
 To counteract this, we can randomly displace the origin of the geometry sampling rays around the camera location.
 This doesn't introduce bias, but should help reduce this noise.

 For each ray, we store details about the chosen geometry sample in a G buffer, including the sum of weights, which are used to generate the virtual light.